Strong Gravitational Lensing by Compact Object without Cauchy Horizons in Effective Quantum Gravity: Constraints on from Observations

 \section{Constraints on $\zeta$ from Observations}

-In this section, bounds on the quantum parameter $\zeta$ are provided for $n=0$ based on the observational results by the EHT Collaboration of shadows of the central objects of the M87* and SgrA* galaxies.
+In this and the following sections, we have considered $q=0$ case only, for convenience.
+Here, we put bounds on the quantum parameter $\zeta$ based on the observational results by the EHT Collaboration of shadows of the central objects of the M87* and SgrA* galaxies.
 A recent study on the shadows and light rings for this spacetime can be found in \cite{Liu3}.
 A discussion on the possible bounds on $\zeta$ are also provided there.
-However, since this aspect is crucial for the rest of our discussion, we shall briefly elaborate upon it for completeness.\\ Radius of the shadow with respect to the observer's sky (which is equivalent to the corresponding critical impact parameter) for $n=0$ is evaluated from Eq. (\ref{eq:bm}) as
+However, since this aspect is crucial for our discussion, we shall briefly elaborate upon it for completeness.\\ Light rays coming from a distant source and having impact parameter less than the critical impact parameter corresponding to the photon sphere (i.e., $b<b_m$) do not comprise any turning point.
+They continue to spiral towards the center and never reach the observer.
+Therefore, such rays produce a dark shade in the observer's sky, forming a `shadow', whose edge is traced out by the rays having $b=b_m$.
+The spacetime under consideration being spherically symmetric, the corresponding shadow will be circular and its radius with respect to the observer for $q=0$ is evaluated from Eq. (\ref{eq:bm}) as

 Recent observation by the EHT Collaboration for M87* galaxy provide a mass of $M=(6.5\pm0.7)\times10^9M_{\odot}$, a distance of $D=(16.8\pm0.8)$ Mpc from the observer and the angular diameter of the shadow to be $\Delta\theta_{\text{sh}}=42\pm3$ $\mu$as \cite{EHTM1}, where $\Delta\theta_{\text{sh}}=2R_{\text{sh}}/D$.
 The observed value of the shadow diameter $d_{\text{sh}}(=2R_{\text{sh}})$, in dimensionless unit, is found to be \cite{EHTM1}